Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • Convenience.
 If you like to bank locally and know your bank tellers and officers, choosing an institution that has branches in your neighborhood is a wise move.
 If you prefer the seamlessness of banking 24/7 by app, however, you might opt to open an online savings account.

 Commercial banks, credit unions, and savings institutions are all examples of depository institutions.
-Depository institutions safely store funds that can then easily be accessed.
-Funds will be insured by either the FDIC or NCUA up to their usual limits of $250,000 per depositor, per account type, per institution.
+Depository institutions can be places to safely store funds that can then easily be accessed.
+Funds will typically be insured by either the FDIC or NCUA up to their usual limits of $250,000 per depositor, per ownership category, per insured institution.

 FAQ